bbejeck/KafkaStreamsInAction2ndEdition/README.md

 4. sr-full

 The `streams` module is the main module and contains all the source code for the book.
 You'll spend the majority of your time working with the code here.

+Note that when running any commands other than `clean` or `build` it's best important to always prefix the command with the module name which is the target of the command.

 In the appendix-B of the book, there is a tutorial walking you through migrating schemas and the permitted changes for each compatibility mode.
 Each module contains an updated schema and updated producer and consumer clients to